KateFayra/secdrone/README.md

 #### Thesis Paper

-All original materials created by the author of this paper are Copyright ©2016 Nicholas Lochner, All Rights Reserved, except for images which depict copyrighted and/or trademarked third-party software or materials which are used under the fair use exception of the US Copyright Act of 1979.
+All original materials created by the author of this paper are Copyright ©2016 Nikki Fayra, All Rights Reserved, except for images which depict copyrighted and/or trademarked third-party software or materials which are used under the fair use exception of the US Copyright Act of 1979.

 Redistribution of any source code part contained in the thesis paper is licensed under the GNU GPL v3 and is subject to the terms and conditions of the GNU General Public License Version 3.
 A copy can be obtained here: http://www.gnu.org/licenses/gpl-3.0.en.html